 While it is not easy to define precisely what harassment is, it includes, but is not limited to, slurs, epithets, threats, derogatory comments, unwelcome jokes and teasing, derogatory pictures, posters, gestures, unwanted blocking of movement and interference with work.

 A breach of this policy will result in disciplinary action.
 Depending upon the severity of the case, consequences may include apology, counseling, transfer, demotion, removal, dismissal, or other forms of disciplinary action deemed appropriate.
+It is a violation of USTA policy to retaliate against an employee or volunteer because they have made a good-faith complaint of harassment.

 The Association has a Whistleblower Policy.
 The following summarizes the material terms of the Whistleblower Policy.